-- Use one of their stuffed animals to show what will happen and encourage him to ask questions and talk about his fears.
+- Use one of their stuffed animals to show what will happen and encourage them to ask questions and talk about their fears.

 - Explain that they will have special medicine to help them fall asleep for the surgery, and that they will wake up when the surgery or procedure is over.

-- Reassure that you will be able to be with them after they wake up If your child seems uneasy with talk about the hospital or his surgery/procedure, stop and try again later.
+- Reassure them that you will be able to be with them after they wake up.
+If your child seems uneasy with talk about the hospital or their surgery/procedure, stop and try again later.

-- Reassure them that having to go to the hospital does not mean he has done something wrong.
+- Reassure them that having to go to the hospital does not mean they have done something wrong.